torbsd/torbsd.github.io/blog.md

 [Updated Tor Browser Packages](#tb-update) [%sep] [The BSD Relay Guides](#relay-guides) [%sep] [Our First Bells](#first-bells) [%sep] [Beyond OS Diversity](#beyond-os) [%sep] [Tor Browser version 5.0.3 for OpenBSD](#tb-5.0.3)

 [From the Attic](#attic)

+###20161005###

+<a id="test605">__Test Tor Browser 6.0.5 for OpenBSD__</a> by gman999

+The release of TB 6.0.5 has been worked and reworked, and submitted to the [OpenBSD ports@ list](https://marc.info/?l=openbsd-ports&m=147552847908620&w=2).

+If you're an OpenBSD user running amd64 snapshots, and you want more operating system on the Tor network, you should be testing it.
+As always, consider this release without warranties and a serious infraction to your online anonymity!

+The amd64 packages are on the [NYC*BUG mirror](http://mirrors.nycbug.org/pub/snapshots/packages/amd64/).
+The i386 packages should be up in the next day or so.

+Feedback, comments, gripes not just welcomed, but demanded.

 ###20161004###